Cruisin' (sampler series)

-Cruisin' was an American Rock-and-Roll and pop music sampler series covering the years 1955-1970 released by Increase Records, originally in 1970 on vinyl, 8-Track & Cassette (Years 1955 to 1963, with later years being released in 1986 (cassette), and in 1996 on CD and cassette tape again.
-The covers were stylized after the works of pop artist Roy Lichtenstein.
+Cruisin' was an American rock and roll and pop music sampler series covering the years 1955-1970.
+It was released by Increase Records, originally in 1970 and 1972 on vinyl, 8-Track, and Cassette (years 1955 to 1963) with later years being released in 1986 (cassette), and in 1996 on CD and cassette tape again.

-Each album of the series purported to be an authentic roughly 40-minutes recreating of a contemporary radio station from that year, complete with contemporary ads, station jingles, and a original radio DJ from that era introducing each song, reading out local news, and inviting the listeners to join in competitions.
+Each album of the series purported to be an authentic, roughly 40-minutes recreation of a contemporary radio station from that year, complete with year-appropriate ads, station jingles, and an original radio DJ from that era introducing each song, reading out local news, and inviting the listeners to join in competitions.